MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-sqlserverdb-to-azure.md

 **Data sources** | All databases will be moved to Azure with no exceptions.
 Based on the database and application analysis of the SQL features being used, they will move to PaaS, IaaS or Managed Instances.
 All databases must move.
 **App** | Apps will need to be moved to the cloud where possible.
 If they cannot move, then they will be allowed to connect to the migrated database over the Azure network through private connections only.
 **Costs** | Contoso wants to understand not only its migration options, but also the costs associated with the infrastructure after it moves to the cloud.
-**Azure** | Resource Management groups will need to be created for the various departments along with Resource Groups to managed all SQL databases that are migrated.
+**Management** | Resource Management groups will need to be created for the various departments along with Resource Groups to managed all SQL databases that are migrated.
 All resources will need to be tagged with department information for charge-back requirements.
 **Limitations** | Initially, not all branch offices that run applications will have a direct ExpressRoute link to Azure, so these offices will need to connect through Virtual Network Gateways.

 <!-- markdownlint-enable MD033 -->

 ## Solution design

-Contoso has already performed a [migration assessment](https://docs.microsoft.com//azure/cloud-adoption-framework/plan/contoso-migration-assessment) of their digital estate using [Azure Migrate](https://docs.microsoft.com//azure/migrate/migrate-services-overview) and [Service Map](https://docs.microsoft.com//azure/azure-monitor/insights/service-map).
+Contoso has already performed a [migration assessment](https://docs.microsoft.com//azure/cloud-adoption-framework/plan/contoso-migration-assessment) of their digital estate using [Azure Migrate](https://docs.microsoft.com//azure/migrate/migrate-services-overview) with the [Service Map](https://docs.microsoft.com//azure/azure-monitor/insights/service-map) feature.

 The assessment results in multiple workloads spread across multiple departments.
 The overall size of the migration project will require a full Project Management Office (PMO), to manage the specifics of communication, resources and schedule planning.